envoyproxy/learnenvoy/_articles/on-your-laptop.md

 ## Configuring Envoy

+This is a simple way to configure Envoy statically for the purpose of demonstration.
+As we move on, you'll see how you can really harness its power by dynamically configuring it.

 Let's take a look at how Envoy is configured.
-Inside the `docker-compose.yaml` file, you'll see the following definition for the front-envoy service:
+To get the right services set up, Docker Compose looks at the `docker-compose.yaml` file.
+You'll see the following definition for the `front-envoy` service:

 ```yaml
   front-envoy: